chyna-gvng/git-autopush/README.md

 - Perform basic git operations; add, commit & push
 - Write dynamic commit messages based on filename & actions.
 - Actively monitor creation, deletion and modifaction of files & thereafter push the changes to github.
-- Ignore monitoring files or directories(start with '/') listed in 'gitignore'
+- Ignore monitoring files or directories(start with '/') listed in 'gitignore'.

 NOTE: Built & Tested on Arch